NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

      ```

    Example 3: GPU <-> GPU across the network, without GPUDirectRDMA.
 You will notice that the
    bandwidth achieved is higher than with GPUDirectRDMA on.
-This is expect, and a known issue in
+This is expected, and a known issue in
-   machines like this where we don't have PCIe switches.
+   machines where GPUs and NICs are connected directly to the root complex.

    - On server container:
      ```